RCRamsey/map698-redlining-wealth-health-lexington/README.md

 - Rabinowitz, Howard.
 1976.
 From Reconstruction to Redemption in the Urban South.
 Journal of Urban History.
 Vol 2.
 No 2. pp 169-194

 ## Part IV.
 Objectives and User Needs
-INFORMATION HERE WILL FOR OBJECTIVE WILL BE PULLED FROM BACGRKOUND.MD

 User will need to be able to make comparisons between the HOLC neighborhood grades and the current status of a data set (simultaneously) within/across those graded areas.
 HOLC layer will be a polygon layer whose outline color will correspond to grade level/hazard risk assigned by HOLC.
 HOLC grades traditionally used Green (Grade A)-Blue (Grade B)-Yellow (Grade C)-Red (Grade D).
 All other data sets will be colored based on polygon of census bureau tract data in a color ramp.
 Since the census bureau tracts will not always align with HOLC grades UI/UX will be utilized to interpret data in the same space.

 The following UI/UX items will be included to make the experience personalized and map view uncomplicated: